Starting collecting your Butlin's Minehead Memorabilia with eBay, have a look at these items below

 1965 - Chairlifts

-The chairlifts were added in 1965 to allow the customers to see the pure beauty of Minehead town and the camp.
+The chair lifts were installed in 1965 and offer visitors a panoramic view of the pure beauty of Minehead and the surrounding area.

 1967 - The Iconic Butlin's Monorail Train